awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ## Maintenance for Multi\-AZ deployments<a name="USER_UpgradeDBInstance.Maintenance.Multi-AZ"></a>

-Running a DB instance as a Multi\-AZ deployment can further reduce the impact of a maintenance event, because Amazon RDS applies operating system updates by following these steps:
+Running a DB instance as a Multi\-AZ deployment can further reduce the impact of a maintenance event\.
+This result is because Amazon RDS applies operating system updates by following these steps:

 1. Perform maintenance on the standby\.